Comparisons12 min read

 Choose Fidelity if you're building long-term wealth, need retirement-specific accounts, want access to real research, or care about customer support that actually picks up the phone.

-Honestly?
-Most serious investors end up at Fidelity eventually.
-But Robinhood has a real role to play for a specific type of user — and it's gotten meaningfully better in 2026.
+Look, most serious investors end up at Fidelity eventually.
+But Robinhood has a real role to play for a specific type of user — and it's genuinely gotten better in 2026.

 📘 The Complete Budget System $4.99